DIY Ultimate Support System Keyboard Stand

 keybd stand double tier 2

 About 1992 I added an Ultimate Support System (USS) "A-frame" keyboard stand to my humble studio.
 I was never a fan of their dorky look on the stage but felt they would suffice in the studio.
 A few years later I went downstairs to find my Memorymoog laying on the floor upside down, having fallen from the top tier of the A-frame.
+The weight of the rear of the keyboard made the tubular tier crossbar gradually rotate, causing the keyboard to fall off the tiers.
 The Memorymoog survived the fall, but that episode drove me to abandon the A-frame format.
-The Achilles Heel of USS stands are their tubular tier bars and the clamps to secure the bars.
+The Achilles Heel of USS stands are their tubular tier crossbars and the clamps to secure the bars.
 With the clamps constructed of polymer, you cannot tighten them too much or they will split.
-That means they will NEVER 100% secure the bars from rotating.
+That means they will NEVER 100% secure the crossbars from rotating.
 That was precisely how the Memorymoog took a dive.
-I never liked support tiers on a single mount for my keyboards because they "bounced" too much.
+I never liked support tiers on a single crossbar for my keyboards because they "bounced" too much.

 So I converted the "A-frame" to an "R frame" (for lack of a better word).
 I saw how the posts on the back could double as a speaker stand for my studio monitors, so they were re-positioned to a vertical post.
-I had decided that I wanted my MIDIBoard to rest on tiers with not one but two mounts (see the detail of the pictures on the right).
+I had decided that I wanted my weighted action MIDI controller (MIDIBoard) to rest on tiers with not one but two crossbars (see the detail of the pictures on the right).
 A typical USS tier mounts in the middle - I changed them to mount on the ends.
 I did have to drill new holes in the tiers for the new mount locations.
 The goal of the new mounting system was a rock steady support for my MIDIBoard that I could pound like a piano with zero bounce.

 contact info